docker/machine/docs/get-started-cloud.md

 ## Using Docker Machine with a cloud provider

-Creating a local virtual machine running Docker is useful and fun, but it is not the only thing Docker Machine is capable of.
-Docker Machine supports several “drivers” which let you use the same interface to create hosts on many different cloud or local virtualization platforms.
-This is accomplished by using the `docker-machine create` command with the `--driver` flag.
-Here we will be demonstrating the [Digital Ocean](https://digitalocean.com) driver (called `digitalocean`), but there are drivers included for several providers including Amazon Web Services, Google Compute Engine, and Microsoft Azure.
+Creating a local virtual machine running Docker is useful and fun, but it isn't the only thing Docker Machine can do.
+Docker Machine supports several
+“drivers” which let you use the same interface to create hosts on many different cloud or local virtualization platforms.

+To provision hosts, you use the
+`docker-machine create` command with the `--driver` flag.
+Here is example of using the [Digital Ocean](https://digitalocean.com) driver (`digitalocean`) to provision a host on that platform, but there are drivers included for several providers including
+Amazon Web Services, Google Compute Engine, and Microsoft Azure.

-Usually it is required that you pass account verification credentials for these providers as flags to `docker-machine create`.
+Typically, you provide account verification and security credentials for these providers as flags to `docker-machine create`.
 These flags are unique for each driver.
 For instance, to pass a Digital Ocean access token you use the `--digitalocean-access-token` flag.

-Let's take a look at how to do this.
+Let's take a look at how to do this on Digital Ocean.

+## Digital Ocean example

 To generate your access token: